 Cappuccino

-A cappuccino is an espresso-based Italian coffee drink that is prepared using espresso and steamed foamed milk.
-You will see Italians enjoying cappuccinos all over the city on their way to work in the morning as it is one of the most popular Italian drinks.
+Italians enjoy cappuccinos all over the city on their way to work in the morning as it is one of the most popular Italian drinks.
 This is the perfect start to your day of sightseeing.

 Espresso

-Espresso is a brewing method that originated in Italy.
-This is a strong coffee drink created when a small amount of nearly boiling water is forced under pressure through finely-ground coffee beans.
+This strong coffee drink is created when a small amount of nearly boiling water is forced under pressure through finely ground coffee beans.

-The beans are roasted for a longer period of time in order to be classified as espresso roast beans.
-These beans are also ground finer than drip coffee to give espresso its unique taste.
+The beans are roasted longer to be classified as espresso roast beans.

 Bicerin

-Bicerin is a delightful treat that you just have to indulge in while in Italy.
+Bicerin is a delightful treat that you have to indulge in while in Italy.
 You notice that I used the word “indulge.”

 Bicerin is a hot drink that originated in Italy in 1763.
 Al Bicerin made this drink by layering espresso, drinking chocolate, and frothed milk in a small glass.